mattzeunert/mattzeunert.github.io/_posts/2019-07-21-running-headful-chrome-on-ubuntu-server.md

       - run: xvfb-run npm run test
 ```

-Looking at it now I only needed to do one thing:
+Looking at it now I only needed to do two things:

 - Add `xvfb-run` in front of `npm run test`
+- Start Chrome with the `--disable-gpu`, `--no-sandbox`, and `--disable-setuid-sandbox` flags

 That sounds pretty simple, but I still spent 7 hours trying to make it work.
 Here are some of the problems I ran into.